dlt/speech-to-text-input/README.md

 1. Run `python test_vosk.py` to test wake word detection
 2. Speak clearly and pause after the wake word
 3. Try speaking louder or closer to the microphone
+4. Consider using a simpler/shorter wake word

+### Audio Device Disconnection
+- The app automatically detects when audio devices disconnect
+- It will attempt to reconnect up to 5 times
+- If the original device is unavailable, it will try to find a similar device
+- To reset device preference: `python stt.py --reset-audio-device`

 ### macOS Permissions
 Grant Terminal/Python permissions in: